Fiat justitia ruat caelum: Notable modern uses

 In British India, this phrase was used by Sir S. Subramania Iyer during a case ("Tirupati (or Tirupathi) Mahant case") in Madras High Court.
 It was a case regarding religious faith versus the law, where a Hindu Temple administrator (called the 'mahant') was accused by the high priest of misappropriation of donations, replacing a vessel full of gold with base metals, like copper and placing it beneath the flagstaff of the temple.
 The barrister representing the high priest used this phrase in his speech to justify digging up the flagstaff to check the vessel.

 More recently, Judge James Edwin Horton referred to the maxim when he recalled his decision to overturn the conviction of Haywood Patterson in the infamous Scottsboro Boys trial.
 In 1933, Judge Horton set aside the death sentence of Patterson, one of nine black men who were wrongfully convicted of raping two white women in Alabama.
 Horton quoted the phrase when explaining why he made his decision, even though he knew it would mean the end of his judicial career.
-This is referenced with the title of a film based on the case, Heavens Fall (where the line is quoted).
-Similarly, Lord Mansfield, in reversing the outlawry of John Wilkes in 1768, used the phrase to reflect upon the duty of the court.

-The phrase is engraved on the wall behind the bench in the Supreme Court of Georgia and over the lintel of the Bridewell Garda station in Dublin.
-The Tennessee Supreme Court uses the phrase as its motto; it appears in the seal of the Court and is inlaid into the floor of the lobby of the court's building in Nashville.
-During World War II, the 447th Bomb Group of the Eighth Air Force used the phrase as its motto, which appeared on the group's official unit markings.
-Ohio's Old Perry County Courthouse features an English translation of the phrase over its main entrance, which has gained extensive attention due to its mangled wording: "Let Justice be done.
-If the Heavens should fall."
-The University of Saskatchewan College of Law uses the first half of the phrase as their motto, simply: "Fiat Justitia".
-The entire phrase is the motto of the Peter A. Allard School of Law at the University of British Columbia.